lastefoto-ee/lastefoto-ee.github.io/content/en/post/pregnancy-photoday-silhouette/index.md

 - 12:00-12:30

-## How much does a photosession cost?
+## How much does a photo shoot cost?
 - Participation fee - 99€.

 Make-up and styling are paid separately, on request, the cost is 30€.

 _Recording on a prepaid basis of 20€.
-If the photosession is canceled less than 48 hours before the start of the photoday, the prepayment is not refundable._
+If the photo shoot is canceled less than 48 hours before the start of the photoday, the prepayment is not refundable._

 {{< cta cta_text="Book time for a photo day" cta_link="/en/#contact" cta_new_tab="true" >}}